v3io/frames/README.md

 <a id="method-delete-params-tsdb"></a>
 #### `tsdb` Backend `delete` Parameters

-The following `delete` parameters are specific to the `tsdb` backend; for more information about these parameters, see the [V3IO TSDB documentation](https://github.com/v3io/v3io-tsdb#v3io-tsdb):
+The following `delete` parameters are specific to the `tsdb` backend; for more information, see the [platform Frames TSDB-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/tsdb/delete/):

 - <a id="method-delete-tsdb-param-start"></a>**start** &mdash; Start (minimum) time for the delete operation &mdash; i.e., delete only items whose data sample time is at or after (`>=`) the specified start time.